apioo/fusio-plant/README.md

 that the DNS A/AAAA record of your domain already points to your server.
 The domain is only needed to access the Plant App and API, for the actual apps which you host with Plant you can select different domain names.
-It is recommended to use a domain which is not easy to guess like `server-1ec0bf62.mycontrol.com`, in this case the installer would configure two sub-domains:
+It is recommended to use a domain which is not easy to guess like `server-1ec0bf62.mycontrol.com`, in this case you could access the backend with:

-* App: `plant.server-1ec0bf62.mycontrol.com`
+* API: `server-1ec0bf62.mycontrol.com`
-* API: `api.server-1ec0bf62.mycontrol.com`
+* App: `server-1ec0bf62.mycontrol.com/apps/plant`

 Choosing such a domain name is just an additional security layer so that it is more challenging to access the backend app and API to control your server.
 If you access the app, you still need to